Table of Contents Search for printer HOME

 Later, beginning around 2002, climatologists were surprised by evidence that hazes were having an even bigger effect than they had supposed.
 As far back as 1989, Atsumu Ohmura in Switzerland had published evidence that sunlight had been growing dimmer globally throughout the 20th century.
 Like the other indications of widespread turbidity noted above, Ohmura’s work had attracted little attention, even though some computer modellers had begun to worry that their models did not seem to include enough aerosol absorption.
 Now evidence turned up by other scientists convinced many experts that the Northern Hemisphere, at least, had seen a dimming of 10 percent or more — much more than most experts had thought, indeed probably great enough to affect agriculture.
 Aerosol pollution was the only plausible cause.
 "There could be a big gorilla sitting on the dining table, and we didn't know about it," Ramanathan admitted in 2004.

 Many aerosol specialists now suspected that they had badly underestimated how strongly greenhouse warming had been held back by the cooling effect of aerosols.
 That had given the world "a false sense of security" about global warming, the respected atmospheric scientist Paul Crutzen warned in 2003.
 For the "global dimming" trend was not really global but regional, and since the 1980s it had flattened out or even reversed in some regions.
-Nobody could be sure why, but a likely cause was the pollution controls that many industrialized nations were imposing, working effectively to reduce sulfates.
+Nobody could be sure why, but a likely cause was the pollution controls that many industrialized nations were imposing to reduce sulfates.
 Europe, which had the strictest controls, was the main region where the sunlight was now significantly brighter.
 Dimming was still getting stronger over China and other developing nations, but these nations were laying plans to clean up their air.
 Experts began to worry that eventually this would bring a "global brightening," so that temperatures would rise faster than the standard greenhouse warming calculations predicted.
 Meanwhile some studies proposed that changes in cloudiness were partly responsible for how much sunlight was reaching the surface.
 Whatever was happening, it was more obvious than ever that the world urgently needed better measurements of aerosols, and better models for how they blocked sunlight.(93a*)

 = Milestone

 Large uncertainties also remained in figuring how aerosols interacted with gases, and above all with water vapor, to increase reflectivity (the main "indirect effect”"or "Twomey effect").
 Questions were raised once again by detailed observations that confirmed the speculation that had first started scientists worrying back in the 1960s — cirrus clouds grew from jet contrails.
 Indeed the clouds measurably influenced the climate in regions beneath heavily traveled air routes.(94*) Experts published widely divergent models for the formation of such clouds and their absorption of radiation.
 Controversial measurements published in 1995 claimed that clouds absorbed much more radiation than the conventional estimates said, raising a specter of "missing physics."
 As one researcher complained, "The complexity of this problem seems to grow with each new study."
 It was reasonable to expect that improvements in theoretical models and measuring techniques would eventually lead to a reconciliation (indeed within the next decade theory and observations would largely converge).
-But the physics was so complex that Ramanathan admitted, "If I wake up with a nightmare, it is the indirect aerosol effect."
-And this effect was only one of several areas where new studies kept showing that, as Ramanathan and a colleague remarked, people were still "in the early stages of understanding the effects" of aerosols.(95*)

 This persistent ignorance about aerosols — their direct and indirect effects on radiation and cloudiness, and even their concentrations — was the largest single obstacle to attempts to predict future climate, especially if you tried to drill down to predictions for a given region.
 Funding agencies accordingly pushed vigorous and costly efforts to measure aerosol effects, and significant results accumulated in the early 21st century.
 In particular, the question Roberts had posed back in 1963 was answered—airplane contrails did trap significant heat.
 Indeed contrails were doing more to warm the planet than the greenhouse gases the airplanes emitted.